CobaltFluoride/FlCashRegister/README.md

 The project is ***not working*** at this moment!
 It will compile but the full functionality is not complete, and will not be able to be used as a full POS system yet!
 However, this has to be done by monday so I hope it's complete by then.

+- Go to the src directory: `cd src`
+- Run `make`
+- run `./mkdist` to copy appropriate files to ../dist

+After following those steps, you can then go to the dist folder and run `./pos` to start the POS system.

 # Thanks

 Thanks for checking out the repo.
 Feel free to clone/download/fork this repo and do whatever you want with it.